Introduction

 The Series 6 exam tests whether you can tell:

-• KYC vs. Suitability: Rule 2090 (Know Your Customer, KYC) always applies; Rule 2111 only applies when a recommendation is made
+• KYC vs. Suitability: the know-your-customer (KYC) rule always applies; the suitability rule only applies when a recommendation is made

 • Three cumulative obligations: a recommendation must pass reasonable-basis, customer-specific, and quantitative suitability (not any one of them)